 Master of Science in Nursing

-The NAU Online MSN program reviews applications and admits students every academic quarter.
+The MSN program reviews applications and admits students every academic quarter.
 Admission decisions are made and communicated in writing once the program application and admission requirements have been completed and reviewed.

 - Graduation from a baccalaureate degree program in nursing from an accredited institution.